 Should I cosplay if this is my first time?

 From my point of view I would say your miles may vary for many reasons.
 It really depends on how much time you plan to be there, your costume and so on.
 My first time going, I was only there for a day and to a degree, I regretted it because I would have loved seeing the reactions of con-goers.
-On the other hand, I would have missed much of the show.
+On the other hand, I would have missed much of the show because of the possibility of being stopped for photo ops.
 My advice is, if you are planning on being there for a day, either don’t cosplay so you can see as much as you can, or if accommodations allow, split your day up in and out of costume to allow you to walk about the convention center unimpeded.
 If you are going multiple days, pick one day that you will not be in costume for that same reason.

 How can I avoid con crud?